aurvadahana/aurvadahana.github.io/_posts/2021-06-08-a-few-points-on-saranagati.md

 <br />
 **Second**, Sītā is referred here as atiyaśa or illustrious/famous.
 Famous for what?
 For her Ānukūlyasaṅkalpa, or her resolve to favour her Bhaktas towards Bhagavān
 <br />
 And finally, Bhagavān is mentioned both as Rāghava and Mahāvrata.
 Rāghava for his saulabhya, easy of accessibility; for even the supreme took birth in a human (raghu-)kula so that his devotees could benefit from His darśana.
-And Mahāvrata, of great resolve, because he never rejects anyone who approached him for Śaraṇāgati through Sītā (as he famously [says](https://www.valmiki.iitk.ac.in/content?language=dv&field_kanda_tid=6&field_sarga_value=18&field_sloka_value=3&scgr=1&choose=1), **न त्यजेयं कथञ्चन**)
+And Mahāvrata, of great resolve, because he never rejects anyone who approached him for Śaraṇāgati through Sītā (as he famously <a target="_blank" href="https://www.valmiki.iitk.ac.in/content?language=dv&field_kanda_tid=6&field_sarga_value=18&field_sloka_value=3&scgr=1&choose=1">says</a>, **न त्यजेयं कथञ्चन**)

 And another thing about Lakṣmaṇa's śaraṇāgatī was, his only desire was to accompany Rāma for kaiṅkaryam, and not mokṣa.